The darker evenings have arrived and many are now wondering when is the shortest day of the year? Here's everything you need to know...

 The shortest day of the year lasts 7 hours 49 minutes and 42 seconds.
 The length of day during this time is 8 hours, 48 minutes and 38 seconds shorter than the summer solstice.
-The actual moment of the solstice in 2020 will occur around 10.02am in the UK, but most people focus on the entire day.
+The actual moment of the solstice in 2022 will occur around 9.48pm in the UK.

 Do the days get longer after the winter solstice?

-You might want to get your little ones involved with the winter solstice, to help them understand more about why it happens.
-You could make seasonal crafts like paper snowflakes using our free templates, or why not keep warm in the kitchen with some baking?
-Kids love our easy choc chip cookie recipe – just make sure they don't eat all of the chocolate before it makes it into the dough!
+But there are plenty of simpler, family friendly ways to celebrate winter solstice without making the trip to the historic landmark.
+You might want to get your little ones involved to help them understand more about winter solstice, and have a go at seasonal crafts like paper snowflakes using our free templates (opens in new tab).
+Or why not keep warm in the kitchen with some baking?
+Kids love our easy choc chip cookie recipe (opens in new tab) - just make sure they don't eat all of the chocolate before it makes it into the dough!

-If you need ideas for how to keep kids entertained on cold, dark days, then we've got a long list of games, crafts, activities and ideas for kids here you could try.
-There’s plenty of fun activities here that can be enjoyed from the comfort of your own home.
+And if you need ideas for how to keep kids entertained on cold, dark days, then we've got a long list of games, crafts, activities and ideas for kids here (opens in new tab) you could try.